taylorecton/ImageMorph/README.txt

 	To export a project as a series of JPEG files, choose 'File' -> 'Export...', and select the directory in which the files should be saved.
 The morph will play out as the project is exporting.

+Known Issues:
+	- If the screen resolution of the computer is not high enough, the program does not resize the window to fit the user's screen.
+	- If an image smaller than 600x400 is loaded in, the application window resizes in a way that causes the controls to overlap and be unusable.

 Questions / Issue Reporting:
 	If you have any questions not answered by this README.txt file,